-The alarm sounds off like a trumpet slicing through the silence of the morning.
-It’s 6:00 am on Monday morning.
-A cough and sore throat combo has you struggling to find the motivation to leave the warmth of your bed.
-However, the kids need to be taken to school and you have a major presentation at work-there’s no time to waste sitting in a crowded urgent care waiting room.
-Luckily you work for a company that understands colds are not reserved only for the weekends and has provided a telemedicine program with your health benefits package.
-You make an appointment quickly through eNcounter® Web, a telemedicine software application, and you are speaking with a real doctor in minutes from the comforts of your home.
-You save time, money and still retain the peace of mind from speaking with a professional physician.
+But the kids need to be taken to school and you have a major presentation at work – you have zero time to waste sitting in a crowded urgent care waiting room.
+Luckily, you work for a company that understands colds are not reserved only for the weekends, which means your health benefits package includes a telemedicine program.
+You make an appointment quickly through eNcounter Web, a telemedicine software application, and in just minutes you’re speaking with a real doctor from the comforts of your home.
+You save time and money, but still get the peace of mind from speaking with a physician.

 The New World of Employer Health Benefits

-- Reduced cost of healthcare benefits and less out of pocket fees for copays at urgent care or emergency rooms.
+- Reduced cost of healthcare benefits and fewer out-of-pocket fees for urgent care or emergency room copays

-Additionally, millennials now comprise the largest percentage of today’s workforce and place more value on health care that is convenient and cost effective.
-They are also more likely to adopt new technology than other generations, making them prime candidates for telehealth visits.
+Additionally, millennials now comprise the largest percentage of today’s workforce.
+They’re more likely to adopt new technology than other generations, making them prime candidates for telehealth visits.

 Employers can show their employees how important their health is by providing telemedicine as a part of their benefits.
 GlobalMed’s Chief Clinical Officer, Gigi Sorenson, RN, MSN states that offering telemedicine benefits both the employees and the employer.

-“Providing staff with the access to quality, timely care improves clinical outcomes and lowers overall costs,” says Sorenson.
+“Providing staff with the access to quality, timely care improves clinical outcomes and lowers overall costs,” Sorenson said.
 “Leveraging telemedicine platforms by employers shows a level of employee engagement and success that is above and beyond typical behavior.
 Employees don’t have to leave work, backlogs are not created, timely diagnoses and treatments expedite recovery, and employees feel a sense of care from their employer.”

 The GlobalMed Workplace